Motorways and urban revitalisation

 The Eastern Distributor provides a link between the Cahill Expressway at Woolloomooloo and Southern Cross Drive from the airport.
 As well as extensive tunnelling under the city, the motorway is grade separated through the Moore Park precinct at Surry Hills and has been carefully designed to leave the existing urban environment intact.

 Lowering the motorway in an open cut reduces noise and visual impacts, ensures continuity of the street and pedestrian networks and improves the design and outlook of the surrounding park and housing.
 The architecture and landscape was designed to complement the area and build upon the character and quality of the public domain.
-For more information view Harbour crossings to the airport.
+For more information see Eastern Distributor.

 Case study - M7 Motorway